Hackuarium/beemos/counter-i2c/README.md

 ## Studying the background

+Conditions:

+- power supply is USB
+- convert is MCP1703-50 !!!
+(5v) so the voltage should be close to 4.7 !

 We did various tests to get the average value depending the surface and the distance.
 In order to make the measurement we use a very simple setup in which we control the distance between the PCB and the surface.